Updated: May 1

 It didn’t take me long to dress into jeans and a T-shirt, sweep my damp hair back, throw my cut over my shoulders and march out of The Hut on high alert… even though my instincts told me there was nothing to worry about.
 My brothers would have warned me if I was about to step out of the shower and into the fire.
 Ayda followed close behind us.
 Of course she did.
 This was Ayda.
 The girl could no more stay out of a battle these days than I could.
 Lord forgive me for what I’d done to her once innocent soul.

 I stepped out into the harsh springtime sun, immediately scrunching my eyes together to fight off the invasion of bright light.
-That’s when I saw him for the first time.

 There, in the middle of my yard, stood a man I’d never seen before.
 His pumped body didn’t match the look of pure innocence he wore.
 He was built like a machine made to destroy, topped off with the face of a saint.